CU-DBMI/pmc-crawler/README.md

 ## Setup

 There are a few parts to setting up the crawl:
-1. specifying the list of authors in a Smartsheet
+1. specifying the list of authors in a Smartsheet or a local Excel spreadsheet
 2. (if using Smartsheet) giving the script access to Smartsheet via a Smartsheet API key
 3. (optional, but encouraged) providing an NCBI API key to make queries against